HardisonCo/.github/international/saudi-arabia/sa-health/hms-api/index.md

 ## Integration Points

-This document outlines how HMS-API is integrated with sa_Health systems in Saudi Arabia.
+This document outlines how HMS-API is integrated with sa-health systems in Saudi Arabia.